Apocalypse Live in Rio

+Apocalypse Live in Rio is the second live album by Brazilian progressive rock band Apocalypse.
+It was released in 2007.
 In September 2005, Apocalypse was invited to the Rock Symphony for the Record Festival at the Teatro Municipal de Niterói, Rio de Janeiro, Brazil.
 The band's concert, on 8 September, was taped for posterity and released in DVD and CD format.
-In this project the Apocalypse band recorded some of their old hits in English language.
+In this project Apocalypse recorded some of their old hits in the English language.